rwandantechy/clmpi-benchmark/README.md

 ---

-**Note**: This is a research tool.
+**Note**: This is a research tool implementing Maikel Leon's unified performance ranking metric.
 Results may vary based on model versions, hardware configurations, and evaluation parameters.